Build Relationships, Increase Knowledge and Work towards the Common Good

 Faith & Race Programming

 Faith and Race programs are communal spaces where you can think deeply about how faith traditions inform racial justice work in the world and discern how you enter that work.
-Our programs celebrate the faith traditions of African Americans and BIPOC students, collaborate across campus to offer events that support and enrich the XU community on matters of race, and provide leadership opportunities through the Fred Shuttlesworth Leadership Team.Email Rev. Justin West to Get Involved
+Our programs celebrate the faith traditions of African Americans and BIPOC students, collaborate across campus to offer events that support and enrich the XU community on matters of race, and provide leadership opportunities through the Fred Shuttlesworth Leadership Team (FSLT).
+FSLT hosts events all year long, included our new retreat, Rooted, in October.Email Abby to connect with FSLT

 Xavier's Interfaith Leadership Institute

 This year, we are beginning a new experience that will be one part immersion, one part retreat and one part leadership development.
-Designed just for first years, you are invited to spend the first week of summer immersed in Cincinnati's amazing and diverse religious communities while learning skills for engaging difference as a leader.
-Understand your own tradition and deepen your roots while exploring and engaging difference.Email Tala Ali for More Onformation
+Our launch in the fall will be with sophomores, so that first-years are invited to spend the first week of summer immersed in Cincinnati's amazing and diverse religious communities while learning skills for engaging difference as a leader.
+Understand your own tradition and deepen your roots while exploring and engaging difference.Email Tala Ali for More Information

 Did you know that Xavier's own Jesuit Resource has an amazing library of religious holidays and observances in a variety of traditions?
 Check it out to be sure your planning doesn't intersect with a holiday or just to explore faith traditions.Multifaith Calendar